KnightofDawn/face_detection_caffe2/README.md

 4.put normalize_layer.cpp normalize_layer.cu normalize_layer.hpp in your caffe dir

-and other steps are same as py-faster-rcnn
+and other steps are same as py-faster-rcnn.

+if you have questions about this code and you can issue to me.